ros-industrial/industrial_training/gh_pages/_source/session5/Building-a-Perception-Pipeline.rst

 #.
 When you are done viewing the results, try changing the voxel filter size from 0.002 to 0.100 and view the results again.
 Reset the filter to 0.002 when done.

    * To see the results of this change, use Ctrl+C to kill the perception node, re-build, and re-run the perception node.
-If you'd like, you can create a new parameter for the voxel filter size.
-Editing the parameter's default value in the launch file will save you some time as you won't need to re-build before re-launching it!
+If you'd like, you can create a new parameter for the voxel filter size to make editing the parameter much easier.

   ..
 Note:: You do not need to stop any of the other nodes (rviz, pcd_to_pointcloud, etc).